NASADatanauts/PaleBlueDot/story/story.md

 #### 5.2.
 Debugging

 An other useful specialty of TrackJS that the Pale Blue Dot project is using is the _trackjs.console.log_.
-You have the option to push logs to TrackJS that does not show up in the browsers' console window (or anywhere else for that matter) but TrackJS stores it for your project, you just need a trick to access it.
+You have the option to push logs to TrackJS that does not show up in the browser's console window (or anywhere else for that matter) but TrackJS stores it for your project, you just need a trick to access it.
 This allows to have an instant "debug" feature the following way:

 When an error is caught by TrackJS, it will be displayed on your Dashboard together with the most recent trackjs.console.logs.
 So simply any error has to be triggered to get access to your debug logs.
 For this reason if you edit the URL of Pale Blue Dot to contain the word _debug_, you will see a deliberate error in the console "trackjs debug push":